MetaArivu/ms-cache-kafka-quickstart/README.md

 ### What the Template Provides out of the box

-1. Springboot App with Swagger Docs (...adapters.controllers)
+1. SpringBoot App with Swagger Docs (...adapters.controllers)
 2. Exception Handling with Exception Framework using AOP ( ..adapters.aop)
 3. Log Management using Logback  (...adapters.filters)
 4. Standardized REST Responses (...domain.models.StandardResponse)